OscarJauffret/Tomate-Mozza/devlog.md

 - Made a [notebook](src/utils/plot_stats.ipynb) to plot the information contained in the log file.
 - Allowed to load a model from a pth file and continue training from there.
 - Fixed a stupid error in the epsilon value.
 We had swapped the comparators, so the agent would not make much random moves early on and only random moves at the end.

+---

+### 18 March 2025, 3h

+- Did some profiling but didn't find anything interesting.
+- Fixed a bug we had with the old and current states.
+They were the same, so the agent was confused.
+Now surely the agent will be very smart.

+---